tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 The `|` operator looks rather like the union type operator in TypeScript, and indeed it serves a similar purpose.
 Here, a `ConsList` is defined as being a composite type, composed of either `Nil` or a `Cons` of an `Int` value and another `ConsList`.
 This is called an “algebraic data type” because `|` is like an “or”, or algebraic “sum” operation for combining elements of the type while separating them with a space is akin to “and” or a “product” operation.

-Note that neither `Nil` or `Cons` are built in.
+Note that neither `Nil` or `Cons` are built-in.
 They are simply labels for constructor functions for the different versions of a `ConsList` node.
 You could equally well call them `EndOfList` and `MakeList` or anything else that’s meaningful to you. `Nil` is a function with no parameters, `Cons` is a function with two parameters.  `Int` is a built-in primitive type for limited-precision integers.

 Now we can create a small list like so: